TBarmak/anki-lingo/docs/Testing.md

 1. `cd` into the `api/scrapers/tests/mocks` folder.
 2. Call `python3` to run a python shell in the terminal.
 3. In the python shell, `import requests`.
 4. Copy the `create_url` function from the file you are trying to test, and paste it into the shell.
+Also, import any necessary libraries.
 For example,
 ```python
 def create_url(word, target_lang_abbv, native_lang_abbv):
     return f'https://www.wordreference.com/{target_lang_abbv}{native_lang_abbv}/{"%20".join(word.split())}'